logiqai/docs/data-sources/sql-data-sources/postgresql.md

 # PostgreSQL

-LOGIQ lets you connect to your PostgreSQL easily and provides a rich Query editor to **Query your PostgreSQL** using its natural syntax.
+Apica Ascent lets you connect to your PostgreSQL easily and provides a rich Query editor to **Query your PostgreSQL** using its natural syntax.

-&#x20;All your queried results are cached, so you don't have to wait for the same result set every time, also LOGIQ helps you to visualize your data gathered from queries.
+&#x20;All your queried results are cached, so you don't have to wait for the same result set every time, also Apica Ascent helps you to visualize your data gathered from queries.

-### Adding PostgreSQL to LOGIQ
+### Adding PostgreSQL to Apica Ascent

 The first step is to create a PostgreSQL data source and provide all details such as the Host, Port, User, Password, and Database name of your PostgreSQL